RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 3. Start Dolphin
 4. Press on `Tools` -> `Perform Online System Update` -> Choose your region
 ![Perform Online System Update](/images/Dolphin_RC24/1.jpg)

+If you have a homebrewed Wii console, you can use a [BootMii NAND dump](bootmii) instead of installing the Wii System menu via this method.
+{: .notice--info}

 ##### Section II - Installing RiiConnect24

 <button class="tablinks btn btn--large btn--primary" id="defaultOpen" onclick="openTab(event, 'windows')">Windows</button>